openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/README.md

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes, curves (for trajectories displaying), and text.

+> **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo has been tested on the following Model Downloader available topologies:
+>* `person-detection-retail-0013`
+>* `person-reidentification-retail-0031`
+> Other models may produce unexpected result on these devices.
 ## See Also
 * [Using Open Model Zoo demos](../README.md)
 * [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)